 It’s easier to see how this all comes together with a few simple examples.
 You will notice that I can show you how all of this works without dealing with valuation at all, which highlights how important these concepts are.

 We will use a very simple fact pattern for all four examples below.
 The company has raised $50 million from investors for 40% of the company in the form of preferred stock.
 Founders and employees hold the other 60% of the company, all in common stock.

 Example 1: The Company is sold for $25 million.

-Obviously, if the company raised $50 million and sold for only $25 million, it’s not a good result.
+Obviously, if the company raised $50 million and sold for only $25 million, it’s not good.
 When looking at how the proceeds from that sale are allocated, we have to first work through the liquidation preferences.